 In Maxwell, you’ll decide whether enrollment is active or passive on a per-product basis when setting up your OE.
 From our experience, most employers choose to take a hybrid approach.
 Employees are automatically re-enrolled in particular products but required to make elections for other products.
 A few reasons behind this:

-- Contribution elections to HSAs and FSAs don’t roll over into the next year.
-For these products, you’ll want to set up an active enrollment, so the employee chooses how much they want to fund these accounts this year.
-But you may want to set up the rest of your products as a passive enrollment.
+- Contribution elections to HSAs and FSAs roll over into the next year.
+For these products, you’ll want to set up an active enrollment, so the employee chooses how much they want to fund these accounts this year, as the IRS maximum (or their personal budget) may have changed since the previous year.

 - Maybe you added a new vision product to your benefits package this year, but the rest of your offering is the same.
 You may want to set up all products as a passive enrollment, other than the vision products.
 Those should be set up as an active enrollment, so your employees must interact with the new vision product.